Temnospondyli: History of study

-Early finds: Mastodonsaurus and "labyrinthodonts" (early-mid 19th century)
+Early finds: Mastodonsaurus and "labyrinthodonts" (early to mid-19th century)

 The earliest described temnospondyl was Mastodonsaurus, named by Georg Friedrich Jaeger in 1828 from a single tooth that he considered to belong to a reptile.
 Mastodonsaurus means "breast tooth lizard" after the nipple-like shape of the tip of the tooth.

 The naming of these first specimens was disputed.
 Leopold Fitzinger named the animal Batrachosaurus in 1837.
-In 1841, the English palaeontologist Richard Owen referred to the genus as Labyrinthodon to describe its highly folded or labyrinthine teeth.
+In 1841, the English paleontologist Richard Owen referred to the genus as Labyrinthodon to describe its highly folded or labyrinthine teeth.
 Owen thought that the name Mastodonsaurus "ought not to be retained, because it recalls unavoidably the idea of the mammalian genus Mastodon, or else a mammilloid form of the tooth... and because the second element of the word, saurus, indicates a false affinity, the remains belonging, not to the Saurian, but to the Batrachian order of Reptiles."
 Owen recognized that the animal was not a "saurian" reptile, yet he also referred Jaeger's Phytosaurus to the genus.
 Although the two genera have similarly sized conical teeth, Phytosaurus was later found to be a crocodile-like reptile.
 Additional material, including skulls, firmly placed Labyrinthodon as an amphibian.
 Jaeger also named Salamandroides giganteus in 1828, basing it on partial occiput, or back portion of the skull.
-In 1833, he described a complete skull of S. giganteus that had the same teeth as his Mastodonsaurus, making it the first known complete skull of a temnospondyl.
+In 1833, he described a complete skull of S. giganteus that had the same teeth as his Mastodonsaurus, making it the first-known complete skull of a temnospondyl.
 Because Mastodonsaurus was named first, it has precedence over the other names as a senior subjective synonym.
-Batrachosaurus is still used as the name of an unrelated brachyopid temnospondyl.

 Mastodonsaurus and other similar animals were referred to as labyrinthodonts, named like Labyrinthodon for teeth that were highly folded in cross section.
 Owen's "Labyrinthodon Jaegeri" was later found at Guy's Cliffe, England by paleontologist William Buckland.
 Other specimens were found in the red sandstone of Warwickshire.
 As more fossils were uncovered in England, Owen depicted these labyrinthodonts as the "highest" form of batrachian and compared them to crocodiles, which he considered the highest form of reptiles.
 He also noted the large labyrinthodonts of the Keuper (a unit of rocks that dates to the Late Triassic) were younger than more advanced reptiles in the Magnesian and Zechstein, which are Late Permian in age.
 Owen used these fossils to counter the notion that reptiles evolved from a sequential progression from early amphibians (what he called "metamorphosed fishes").

-In addition to Mastodonsaurus, some of the earliest named genera included Metopias and Rhombopholis in 1842, Zygosaurus in 1848, Trematosaurus in 1849, Baphetes and Dendrerpeton in 1853, Capitosaurus in 1858, and Dasyceps in 1859.
+In addition to Mastodonsaurus, some of the earliest-named genera included Metopias and Rhombopholis in 1842, Zygosaurus in 1848, Trematosaurus in 1849, Baphetes and Dendrerpeton in 1853, Capitosaurus in 1858, and Dasyceps in 1859.
 Baphetes is now placed as an early tetrapod outside Temnospondyli, and Rhombopholis is now considered a prolacertiform reptile.